-"The Salvation Army was food, water, clothing, personal in the Bahamas before this disaster, during this disaster and will remain here well after this disaster.
-We are committed not only to providing immediate relief but are here for the disaster response team has also long haul - for the recovery and determined that many people reconstruction of life, infraimpacted have post-traumatic structure and livelihoods," said
+"The Salvation Army was in the Bahamas before this disaster, during this disaster and will remain here well after this disaster.
+We are committed not only to providing immediate relief but are here for the long haul - for the recovery and reconstruction of life, infrastructure and livelihoods," said Damaris.

-Residents line up for assistance at The Salvation Army Disaster Services centre in Freeport, Bahamas
+Residents line up for assistance at The Salvation Army Disaster Services centre in Freeport, Bahamas.